-Given the stack of feedback we received following last month’s coverage of the FHA’s proposed increase of mortgage insurance premiums, Multifamily Executive decided to reach out to the FHA’s deputy assistant secretary of multifamily housing, Marie Head, for an update on what the industry can expect to see from the agency this year.
+Given the stack of feedback we received following last month’s coverage of the FHA’s proposed increase of mortgage insurance premiums, Multifamily Executive decided to reach out to the FHA’s deputy assistant secretary of multifamily housing, Marie Head, to have her provide an update on what the industry can expect to see from the agency this year.
 The full version of the interview can be found in next month’s issue of Apartment Finance Today, but here’s a preview:

 MFE: What sort of multifamily volume do you expect to get done this year compared to the number from last year?